AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive an "InvalidAccountStatus.NotEnoughBalance" error?

 You receive the error because your account balance is insufficient.
 The default billing method of intermediate instances is pay-as-you-go.
 If your account balance is insufficient, migration cannot be completed.
-You must add funds to your account and try again.
+You must add sufficient funds to your account and try again.
 For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).

 ## Why do I receive a "Forbidden.RAM" error?